-I collected public domain 2D animations comprising a geneology of CGI from 1963 to 1987, and used fragments of the animations to create a 3D environment for storytelling
+I collected public domain 2D animations comprising a geneology of CGI from 1963 to 1987, and used fragments of the animations to create a 3D environment for an interactive storytelling experience.

-Ed Catmull's 3D hand and Fred Parke's 3D face were re-created in contemporary 3D software, and re-animated in an interactive 3D narrative environment.
+Ed Catmull's 3D hand and Fred Parke's 3D face were re-created in contemporary 3D software, and re-animated in the interactive 3D narrative environment as subjects in The Machine Stops.